Today's Articles

 History

 James Steptoe Johnston, a bishop of St. Philip’s Episcopal Church of the West Texas Diocese, founded St. Philip’s Normal and Industrial School to educate and train recently emancipated slaves.
 Opening, the school began as a weekend sewing class for six black girls, taught by Miss Alice G. Cowan, a missionary with the Episcopal Church.
 In 1902, Artemisia Bowden joined the school as an administrator and teacher.
 Miss Bowden served St. Philip’s College for 52 years.
 Under her supervision, the school grew from an industrial school for girls into a high school and, later, a junior college.
-In 1942, the school, retaining the St. Philip’s Junior College name, affiliated with San Antonio College and the San Antonio Independent School District, marking the end of the college’s era as a private institution.
+In 1942, the school, retaining the St. Philip’s Junior College name, affiliated with San Antonio College and the San Antonio Independent School District, marking the end of the College’s era as a private institution.

-St. Philip's College operates two major campuses and seven subsidiary locations.
+St. Philip's College operates two significant campuses and seven subsidiary locations.
 The main campus is on the east side of San Antonio, three miles from Downtown.
 The Southwest Campus, formerly part of Kelly Air Force Base, is located on the southwest side of San Antonio and serves as a hub for technical training programs.
 Courses are also conducted at local military installations, hospitals, high schools, and the Central Texas Technology Center in New Braunfels.

-During the last 20 years, multimillion-dollar capital expansions added four major buildings, including a state-of-the-art theater complex, to the main campus; the opening of the Northeast Learning Center in 1996; and the completion of the Learning and Leadership Development Center in 1997 in collaboration with the City of San Antonio.
+During the last 20 years, multimillion-dollar capital expansions added four significant buildings, including a state-of-the-art theater complex, to the main campus; the opening of the Northeast Learning Center in 1996; and the completion of the Learning and Leadership Development Center in 1997 in collaboration with the City of San Antonio.
 In the Spring of 2009, SPC expanded to include a new multipurpose facility, library, and welcome center.

 Academics

 St. Philip’s College offers open admission.
 Admission requires completing a student data form and submitting a high school graduation transcript or GED certificate.
 Major divisions include Arts and Sciences, Applied Science and Technology, and Health Professions.
-Students may earn an Associate of Arts, Associate of Science, or Associate of Applied Science degree, depending on their major area of study.
+Students may earn an Associate of Arts, Associate of Science, or Associate of Applied Science degree, depending on their central area of study.

 Online Classes